Table of contents

-The fast-paced bar environment calls for an efficient payment system that can keep up with the crowd.
+The fast-paced bar environment calls for an efficient payments system that can keep up with the crowd.
 You should look for a payment processing solution that accepts any form of payment, so you aren’t losing out on potential customers.
 This includes being able to accept cash as well as magstripe cards, EMV chip cards, and mobile payments like Apple Pay.

 Without a strong marketing plan, your bar will struggle to bring in customers, but initial efforts can get pricey.
 It is important to understand which marketing channels are available to you — for example, email, social, content, and other paid digital marketing — and come up with a custom strategy that aligns with your goals.